Fantoni0/RingCTPerformance/README.md

 ```

 ### Requirements
 The library has minimal requirements.
-All of them are included in requirement.txt.
+All of them are included in requirements.txt.
 Following the installation process solves the dependencies.
 - `tinyec` for EC math.
 - `nummaster` for modular square root.